weepy/blueface/docs/the-surface.md

 <span>Morph</span>
 <img src='../img/morph.jpg'/>
 <p>
-A score of notes that play an instrument e.g. a drum beat or bassline
+A triangle represents a Morph: Tweens a setting over a set duration e.g. pitch of a channel down an octave.
 </p>
 </div>